meteorologytoday/SMARTSLAB/README.md

 ## Latest work (partial text of [progress](./notes/01-progress.md))

+# 2019-01-16
+- Convective adjustment is complete.
+- Next is to make a simple test using cmip5 data

 # 2019-01-14
 - Complete a crude mixed layer model MLMML (Mixed-layer Model - Multiple Layers).